 Southern Harvest

-This company in Tasmania carries a nice selection of cottage garden flower seeds, plus a long list of herbs, and some natives that are really useful as cut flowers.
-A great site for cut flower growers.
+This company in Tasmania carries a nice selection of cottage garden flower seeds, plus a long list of herbs and some natives that are really useful as cut flowers.
+Their site is great for cut flower growers.

 Veggie & Flower Garden Seeds